Research Interests

 A biological/biochemical system consists of biological/chemical species and reactions describing interactions among the species.
 Chemical reaction network theory (CRNT) is a discipline of applied mathematics in which we model a system using a directed graph representation and infer the dynamical property based on the strucural properties of the system.
 In the CRNT, a stochastic system is modeled by means of a continous-time Markov chain (CTMC).
 I am working on analytic derivation of stationary distributions for the CTMC, the steady-state solution of the Kolmogorov forward equation (i.e., chemical master equation), associated with a stochastic CRN.
 The analytic formula provides long-term information of the system such as sensitivity, robustness, and also a likelihood function for Bayesian Inference.

-Bayesian Inference of parameters in non-Markovian systems
+Bayesian Inference for parameters in non-Markovian models of dynamical systems

 Not all reactions in a biochemical system can be experimentally measured simultaneously.
 To analyse such system, replacing unobserved reactions with a single random time delay has been widely adopted as it significantly reduce the number of variables and parameters.
 However, the resulting process is non-Markovian (i.e., state evolution depends on not only present but also past), making it difficult to infer kinetic and delay parameters.
 Based on the knowledge from stochastic process (e.g., queueing theory) I have developed Bayesian Markov-chain Monte Carlo (MCMC) method to inter the system parameters.
 These studies provide an effective tool to analyze a non-Markovian system.